browserplus/borg/data/pages/beta/cpp_services.md

 Service binaries must be findable at runtime so that they can be loaded by the Browserplus daemon.
 The daemon loads services that have been installed locally.
-Let's use the ServiceInstaller to install our service.
+Let's use the ServiceInstaller from the SDK to install our service.

 Note: paths are specified below using windows backslashes.
 Substitute forward slashes on osx.